Landjuweel: Participants

-Chambers from both northern and southern part of the Low Countries participated in the festivals.
+Chambers from both northern and southern parts of the Low Countries participated in the festivals.
 For instance, the landjuweel of Antwerp in 1496 featured participants from Reimerswaal, a town in the county of Zeeland; and from Amsterdam, a town in the county of Holland.
-Under feudal system, competitions for rhetoricians from Flemish municipalities even continued to take place under the French rule.
-For instance, a chamber based in Bailleul named Jong van Zinnen (Les Jeunes Cœurs) organized one landjuweel in 1769, attracting thirteen societies to participate in presenting the Tragedy of Mithridates.
+Under the feudal system, competitions for rhetoricians from Flemish municipalities continued to take place under French rule.
+For instance, a chamber based in Bailleul, Jong van Zinnen (Les Jeunes Cœurs), organized a landjuweel in 1769, attracting thirteen societies to participate in presenting the Tragedy of Mithridates.
 The thirteen chambers were from the following towns: Steenvoorde, Ypres, Alveringem, Polincove, Lo, Flêtre, Bergues, Roeselare, Hondschoote, Diksmuide, Nouvelle-Église, Strazeele and Poperinge.

 Themes

-Questions were proposed which only the authorized chambers could answer in verse.
+A question or questions for each landjuweel were asked by the organizing chamber of rhetoric.
+Participating chambers were tasked with answering this question in verse.
 These questions were resolved by the facteurs, and usually had a moral or political purpose.
 The competitions were sometimes open for poems; at other times, prizes were awarded for songs.
-However, major competitions would often ask for a whole drama as response.
+However, major competitions would often ask for complete theatrical performances as the response.

 Organization

 The name of the prize would change based on the host location.
 For competitions organized in cities, the prize would be referred to as landjuweel (lit. "the jewel of the land"), whereas competitions organized in towns or communes would have their prize called haagjuweel (lit. "the jewel of the hedge").

 The landjuweel later evolved into a series of theatrical competitions organized by the chambers of rhetoric.
 The rhetorical guilds of the Low Countries were invited to take part.
-The chambers would compete against each other in skill, processions, tableau vivant, charades, drama competitions and poetry competitions.
+The chambers would compete against each other in demonstrations of literary skill, processions, tableaux vivants, charades, and drama and poetry competitions.
 The chamber that won the previous landjuweel would be the superintendent of the festival.
 The works were divided into two categories: esbattement (farce) and spel van sinne (morality play), and a jury made up of representatives from the chambers themselves determined the best work in each category.